 Euel W. Kinsey Jr.

-Euel received a Bachelor in Business Administration from the University of Michigan and his J.D. from the University Of Detroit School Of Law.
+Euel received a Bachelor in Business Administration from the University of Michigan in June 1981, and his J.D. from the University Of Detroit School Of Law in May 1984

 In 1984, Euel began his legal career as an associate at Sachs, Nunn, Kates, Kadushin, & O'Hare, Halveston and Waldman P.C., a large firm which handled Personal Injury, Labor Law and Workers Compensation, where he litigated Workers Compensation cases and Labor Law issues.

 Seeking to sharpen his trial skills, Euel then worked as an assistant prosecuting attorney for Wayne County from 1986 through 1988, before returning to civil litigation.
 While working as an assistant prosecutor, he handled several serious felony cases including several murder trials.
-Euel's proudest accomplishments there were the successful prosecution of the husband and the killer he hired of a 70 year old owner of a Detroit hotel, and a young assailant who blinded a man (who later became mayor of a Detroit suburb) with a shotgun blast to the face in his own home.
+One of his proudest accomplishments while working there were the successful prosecution of the husband and the hit man he hired for the murder of a 70 year old owner of a Detroit hotel, and a young assailant who blinded a man with a shotgun blast in his own home.
+The victim later became mayor of a Detroit suburb.

 Since 1988, Euel's practice has primarily been focused on medical malpractice litigation.
 A substantial portion of his practice has been dedicated to representing children who have sustained birth injuries.
 During those years, he has successfully resolved many cases, which have improved the quality of life for the children and their families.
 In 1997, Euel began to expand his practice beyond Michigan.
 His is licensed in seven states (MI, TN, AR, MS, WI, PA, TX) and actively practicing in five (MI, TN, AR, MS, WI).
 He is currently litigating cases involving birth trauma in Michigan, Tennessee and Arkansas.
 Euel has won several trials with verdicts in excess of $1,000,000.
 His largest verdict to date involved a birth trauma case in the Federal District Court in Wisconsin, which resulted in a net verdict of nearly $21,000,000.
 He is admitted to practice before the United States Supreme Court and the Fifth and Sixth Circuit Courts of Appeals.